Individual Voluntary Arrangement

 We need proof to show your creditors that your outgoings are factual and evidence-based.

-Will my payments increase if my wages go up?
+Will my payments increase if my wage goes up?

-Your income and expenditure are assessed by us as a whole, therefore payments may not increase if your outgoings have also increased.
+We assess your income and expenditure as a whole, therefore payments may not increase if your outgoings have also increased.

 Solutions for unsecured debts